You can select an appropriate product edition, deployment solution, and deployment mode as needed.

 Deploy columnstore replicas

-To support TP-enhanced hybrid workloads (near real-time decision analysis scenarios), OceanBase Database provides support for read-only columnstore replicas.
+To support TP-enhanced hybrid workloads (near real-time decision analysis scenarios), OceanBase Database provides support for read-only columnstore replicas (Column Store Replica, C replicas).
 Users can deploy columnstore replicas on independent zones.
-On a columnstore replica, all user tables (including replicated tables but excluding index tables, internal tables, and system tables) are stored in columnar format.
-OLAP workloads access columnstore replicas through a dedicated ODP entry and execute decision analysis tasks using weak read mode.
+On a columnstore replica, user tables (including replicated tables but excluding index tables, internal tables, and system tables) are stored in columnar format.